cstarkjp/DPLangevin/README.md

        The `application_dplangevin_*` files define this `DPLangevin` integrator class.
 They inherit the general `BaseLangevin` integrator class and implement several methods left undefined by that parent; most important, they define methods implementing the particular functional form of the directed-percolation Langevin equation and its corresponding nonlinear, deterministic integration step in the split operator scheme.

    2. The `langevin_*` source files provide the base `BaseLangevin` class that implements the operator-splitting integration method in a fairly general fashion.
 Grid geometry and topology, boundary conditions, initial conditions, the integration scheme, and a general form of the Langevin equation are all coded here.
-Some of these methods are heavily altered versions of the Villa-Martín and Buendían code; others remain very similar to their original implementations.
+Some of these methods are heavily altered versions of the Villa-Martín and Buendía code; others remain very similar to their original implementations.

    3. The `general_*` source files provide the basic stuff used throughout the code, notably the `typedefs`, `structs`, `enums`, and macros.